wlwl2/case-utils/docs/dashes-vs-hyphens.md

 ## Other Sources

+There are at least eight different horizontal dash-like characters of varying lengths defined in Unicode.
+Wikipedia uses four: the hyphen (sometimes called the hyphen-minus), the minus sign, the en dash, and the em dash.

+**Hyphen** ("`-`", MOS:HYPHEN) (actually the hyphen-minus character in ASCII or Unicode character sets) are used in many ways on Wikipedia.
+They are the only short, horizontal dash-like character available as a separate key on most keyboards.
+They are used:

+- in names, such as "Julia Louis-Dreyfus" and "Sainte-Ode",
+- in compound modifiers, as in "hard-boiled egg", "small-appliance industry", and "real-valued function",
+- for prefixes and suffixes, such as "mid-Atlantic" and "shell-like",
+- when prefixing a capitalized word, such as "un-Christian",
+- to avoid double vowels, such as "semi-independent"
+- when writing out fractions like "one-third" or "three-fifths"

 In some styles, minus signs are represented using an en dash instead of a minus sign or a hyphen.
 This is not done in Wikipedia.
 In math formulas a hyphen-minus codes for a minus sign, but in text &minus; produces the minus sign (see below).

+**En dash** ("`–`", MOS:ENDASH) are slightly longer than hyphens.
+They are used:

+- in date ranges, such as 1849–1863,
+- to join two names in a phrase, such as the Michelson–Morley experiment,
+- in multi-part prefixes, such as "post–World War II", although for those, either a hyphen or an en dash can be used; British publications use hyphens, and American publications use en dashes.[dubious – discuss]

+Spaced en dashes are also used to set aside a phrase – like this – in a sentence; when this is done, it is preferred that a non-breaking space be used before the en dash and a normal one after it: `&nbsp;– `.

+**Em dash** ("`—`", MOS:EMDASH) are even longer and are used solely to set aside a phrase—like this—in a sentence.

+Em dashes and en dashes, when used to set off parentheticals, are interrupters, along with parentheses (round brackets) and commas;[1] the principal differences are parentheses are used to offset text of an optional or "aside" nature, commas are used to offset text that flows as an integral part of the sentence, and dashes are used to offset text in an emphasized manner.

+**Minus sign** ("`−`", Wikipedia:Manual of Style/Mathematics#Minus sign) are
+available for negative numbers such as −4 but can cause difficulties in sorts and searches.

+The four hyphen/dash-like characters used in Wikipedia are:

+- `-` is a hyphen-minus (ASCII 2D, Unicode 002D), normally used as a hyphen, or in math expressions as a minus sign
+- `–` is an en dash (Unicode 2013).
+- `—` is an em dash (Unicode 2014).
+- `−` is a minus (Unicode 2212).

 https://en.wikipedia.org/wiki/Wikipedia:Hyphens_and_dashes